glifio/filecoin-iac/README.md

 ![C4 Software System](assets/images/filecoin-c4.drawio.png)

-More detailed view on how the infrastructure works is shorn on the image below.
+More detailed view on how the infrastructure works is shown on the image below.

 ![C4 Containers](assets/images/c4-containers.drawio.png)